syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 {% endhighlight %}

-Next, initialize chart using ejChart method.
-By default, chart will be rendered to the size of its container.
-You can also customize chart dimension either by setting width and height for the container element as in the above code or using size option of Chart.
-Refer [Chart Dimensions](chart-dimensions.html) to know more about setting size for chart.
+Initialize the chart by using the ejChart method.
+By default, chart is rendered to the size of its container.
+You can also customize the chart dimension either by setting the width and height for the container element as in the above code or by using the size option of the Chart.
+Refer to the [Chart Dimensions](chart-dimensions.html) to know more about setting size for chart.

 {% highlight html %}